pattern

 falta de coordinación interna, cada departamento va por su lado

-Ex: The left hand does not know what the right hand is doing, so employees keep getting mixed messages.
+Ex: In this company, the right hand does not know what the left hand is doing.

 red tape